Maserati Indy 2+2 by Carrozzeria Vignale (LHD) 1972

 - Vehicle Overview

-Maserati followed up its stunning, Ghia-styled Ghibli two-seater with the equally elegant Indy 2+2, though the latter, announced in 1968 and noteworthy as the first unitary construction Maserati, was the work of Carrozzeria Vignale.
-The Indy first appeared publicly on Vignale's stand at the 1968 Turin Motor Show and was officially launched by Maserati at the Geneva Salon in 1969.
-Running gear was conventional, with independent front suspension, live rear axle and four-wheel disc brakes, while the power unit was - initially - the Modena firm's well-tried, 4.1-litre, four-cam V8, with 4.7- and 4.9-litre versions following.
-With 260bhp on tap, the top speed of Maserati's luxury four-seater was in the region of 150mph, a figure the subsequent larger-engined versions improved upon.
+Maserati followed up its stunning, Ghia-styled Ghibti two-seater with the equally elegant Indy 2+2, though the latter, announced in 1968 and noteworthy as the first unitary construction Maserati, was the work of Carrozzeria Vignale.
+The Indy first appeared publicly in prototype form on Vignale's stand at the 1968 Turin Motor Show and was officially launched by Maserati at the Geneva Salon in 1969.
+Running gear was conventional, with independent front suspension, a live rear axle, and four-wheel disc brakes, while the power unit was - initially - the Modena firm's well-tried, 4,136cc, four-cam V8, with 4.7- and 4.9-litre versions following.
+A ZF five-speed manual gearbox was standard, with a three-speed Borg Warner automatic available to special order.
+With 26obhp on tap, the top speed of Maserati's luxury four-seater was in the region of isomph, a figure the subsequent larger-engined versions improved upon.
 The sleek Vignale coachwork was so effective that the Indy was able to carry four people in relative comfort without impairing its performance as a sports car.
-In 4.9-litre form the Indy's claimed maximum increased to 320bhp, which pushed its top speed to 165mph.
-Power steering and air conditioning were standard on the '4900' model, 300 of which were made between 1972 and 1975.
-Finished in Black with Black leather interior all in fine order, this is a great opportunity to own a true Italian classic.
-In our showroom now and ready for viewing / by appointment please.
+In 4.9-litre form, the Indy 's claimed maximum increased to 32obhp, which pushed its top speed to 165mph.
+Power steering and air conditioning were standard on the `4900' model, 300 of which were manufactured between 1972 and 1975, resulting in this being a rare Italian classic.
+This handsome Maserati is finished in black with black leather trim and is in delightful condition.
+The engine has the familiar tone of an Italian classic V8, this lefthand drive Indy is described as driving with no known faults.
+A true four seater sports car, this 2+2 coupe is a great opportunity to own a true Italian classic.